 The National Leadership Seminar (NLS) is a weekend training program focusing on leadership development.
-Run by the OA region chief and his advisers, the NLS is open to all Arrowmen and provides an in-depth look at leadership skills and techniques.
+Presented by the OA region chief, qualified youth staff and adult advisers, the NLS is open to all Arrowmen and provides an in-depth look at leadership skills and techniques.
 An NLS discusses how these skills can be applied in your role in the OA and in other aspects of your life.

 The NLS program is offered several times a year at locations in each region.

-Scheduled dates are given on the National OA Program Calendar (oa-bsa.org/program/national-calendar).
+Scheduled dates are listed on the national OA program calendar (oa-bsa.org/program/national-calen-dar).
 More detailed information is available from your lodge leaders, the section chief or adviser, or the region chief or region chair.